sstok/sstok/README.md

 I migh be slow to respond sometimes, don't worry I'm just lazy, and forget to check my notifications.

-- 🔭 I’m currently working on PHP projects, and my own nerves
+- 🔭 I’m currently working on PHP projects, and some philosophy
-- 🌱 I’m currently learning a lot
+- 🌱 I’m currently learning about classic mensware
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: When I got started I thought SQL table's related to HTML 😳